Twelfth and final in the COURAGE series

 The sufferings of Christ have been recounted by many.
 Like the horror of abortion, we should look hard and see the cruel ripping of human flesh: bloody, painful, evil.
 With abortion we must look, for then we will protest and work to end it.
 But for Christ, the mutilations, torture and labored murder were to a purpose, and that is so hard for us to grasp and to embrace.
 What are we to protest?
 By his wounds we are healed.
 (1 Peter 2:24)

-The Lord endured his crucifixion for he knew it would usher in an era of revolutionary grace.
+The Lord endured his crucifixion, knowing it would usher in an era of revolutionary grace.
 He did not seek it, but as a man of courage, he faced it and persevered.
-It is called his "passion" for he earnestly desired (Luke 12:50) to undergo the baptism poured upon him by the religious men seeking his death so that sinners might be born again.
+It is called his "passion" for he earnestly desired (Luke 12:50) to undergo the baptism1 poured upon him by the religious men seeking his death so that sinners might be born again.
 He could not send the Holy Spirit until he had himself undergone a conversion from death to life.
 These astounding concepts are at the core of Christianity.

 As his time drew near, he resolutely set his face (Luke 9:51) to go to Jerusalem.
 Along the way he continued to teach, warn and exhort, heal and cast out demons.
 Most among us know the other details leading up to his crucifixion and his bravery in the overwhelming trial.
 He endured the cross, despising the shame (Heb 12:2), and throughout the ordeal, never lost his love, patience nor his wondrous humility.